 She is expert reviewer of several scientific journals: Journal of Personality and Social Psychology, European Journal of Social Psychology, British Journal of Social Psychology, Social Psychology, Social Science & Medicine, Political Psychology, Political Communication, Journal of Language and Social Psychology, and others.

 She has been expert evaluator of the Research Executive Agency (REA) of the European Commission.
-She has also been expert advisor of research institutes, universities, and publishers (Agence Nazionale de la Recherche ANR - France, University of Wellington Victoria - New Zealand, Psychology Press - UK).
+She has also been expert advisor of research institutes, universities, and publishers (among others, Austrian Science Fund (FWF), Agence Nationale de la Recherche (ANR), University of Wellington Victoria, and Psychology Press.

-She has coordinated several research projects sponsored by the European Union, the Italian University Council, and the Catholic University of Milan.
+She has coordinated and participated in several research projects sponsored by the European Union, the Italian University and Research Council, Lombardy Region, and the Catholic University of Milan.
 Her research activity is focused on reasoning, decision making, and communication in social and political contexts.

 She is the author of about one hundred publications, including journal articles and books.